Drassil/nestjs-yalc/docs/api-creation.md

 #### Define Extra arguments/input for autogenerated queries/mutations

-The generated CRUD operations are already providing the default arguments to filter resources via AgGrid rules, however, there are cases where you want to define required filters or extra inputs.
+The generated CRUD operations are already providing the default arguments to filter resources via CrudGen rules, however, there are cases where you want to define required filters or extra inputs.

 To do so you can add extraArgs to queries and extraInputs to mutations